What To Do When You Have A Controlling Husband

 Self-care is things that you do to take care of and refresh yourself.
 This could be journaling, meditation, reading, or doing art.
 It also includes things like eating right, getting plenty of rest, and exercising.
 These are things that help you to feel better physically and mentally.

 When you've been living with a controlling person, it's hard to break the cycle.
-There are times when the controlling behavior is such a part of the relationship and emotional abuse that you should leave the relationship.
+When controlling behavior is such a part of the relationship and emotional abuse, you should leave the relationship.
 Leave controlling man and love yourself first.
 But this is a big decision to make and shouldn't be taken lightly.